kdgyun/GoSortingAlgorithms/README.md

 ## Selection Sort

 <br />
-Selection sort is finding minimum element from the unsorted part through each iteration to place it in front position.
+Selection sort is like finding minimum element from the unsorted part through each iteration to place it in front position.
 <br />

 ### COMPLEXITY